-VICTORIA MUÑOZ has been invited as a Visiting Scholar by the Centre for Feminist Research at York University, Toronto, fall of 2007.
+VIC MUÑOZ has been invited as a Visiting Scholar by the Centre for Feminist Research at York University, Toronto, fall of 2007.
 Being a Visiting Scholar will enable Professor Muñoz "to participate generally in the scholarly and scientific life of the University community, and specifically affords the following privileges: library borrowing privileges; office space, Internet, fax, and telephone access; CFR sponsorship of a public lecture."

 LAURA PURDY was an invited member on a panel entitled, "Watch Out, Roe!" with Toby Schonfeld, Carolyn McLeod, and Suzanne Holland, sponsored by the American Academy of Religion, November 17, 2006.